coderwall/coderwall-legacy/docs/perfect-pull-request.md

 ```

 We will need to open a new pull request for this branch. as
+mentioned above, an extra commit to tidy up followed by rebase
-mentioned above, rebase pick/squash will usually take care
+pick/squash may be able to take care of this within the existing
-of this.
+branch.
+The only time you'd really want to do a cherry pick, is
+when it's simpler to do so.

 If you have any questions about our pull request process,
 please contact the coderwall team.
 One of us will be happy